-In divorce proceedings arrangements for any children of the marriage are a vital focus of the Courts in Singapore.
+In divorce proceedings, arrangements for any children of the marriage are a vital focus of the Courts in Singapore.
 The guiding legal principle is to ensure that arrangements are made in the best interests of the child.
-The child’s best interests should be understood to broadly include the child’s moral, religious and physical well-being along with their ties of affection to their parents.
+The best interests of the child should be understood to broadly include the child’s moral, religious and physical well-being, along with their ties of affection to their parents.
 To determine this, the Judge may ask for social services reports or counselling sessions to assess the child’s and parents’ state and the type of custody order suited for them.

 In deciding on custody the Court will consider the situation holistically.
 It will not prioritise the parents’ wishes and preferences above the welfare of the child.
 Some factors the Court takes into account include:

-Parents who cannot agree can attend mediation where an independent third party will listen to both sides and try to help the couple reach an agreement.
-Parties in mediation often take independent legal advice to provide them with the confidence that the agreement they come to will be in their child’s best interest.
-If you require assistance regarding child custody in Singapore, our lawyers will be happy to give you the support and advise you need through your custody mediation process.
+Parents who cannot agree can seek Mediation, where an independent third party will listen to both sides and try to help the couple reach an agreement.
+Parties in Mediation often take independent legal advice to provide them with the confidence that the agreement they come to will be in their child’s best interest.
+If you require assistance regarding child custody in Singapore, our lawyers at Yeo Law will be happy to give you the support and advise you need through your custody Mediation process.